 Patrick Anthony

-HISTORIES OF SCIENCE, ENVIRONMENT, AND POWER IN EURASIA & THE WORLD
+CRITICAL WORLD HISTORIES OF SCIENCE, ENVIRONMENT, AND TERRITORY

-My book Unearthed: Science and Environment across Mineral Frontiers with the University of Chicago Press (April 2026) tells the story of earth and atmospheric sciences assembled across mineral frontiers of the Americas and Eurasia and demarcates a critical juncture in the long durée of anthropogenic climate change.
+My new book Unearthed: Science and Environment across Mineral Frontiers with the University of Chicago Press (2026) tells the story of earth and atmospheric sciences assembled across mineral frontiers of the Americas and Eurasia and demarcates a critical juncture in the long durée of anthropogenic climate change.

 PDFs of my publications are available below.